w3c/wot/policies/chair-decision-process.md

 # Web of Things (WoT) Policy

+The following policy is only valid for the Chairs' meeting.

 ## Working Group Chairs' Decision Process and Quorum
 - The following relates only to decisions that the Working Group agrees can be delegated to chairs, which includes the following:
     - Rejecting unsolicited Invited Expert applications